 Microsoft, Linux, Open Source, Cloud + DevOps

-Microsoft has made significant contributions to the Open Source community.
-We also upstream to projects like Kubernetes, Helm, and Draft.
-In this session, you will learn how you can use these Open Source tools in your dev/test, staging, and production environments; enabling you to implement DevOps best practices thereby giving you the tools necessary to become a DevOps superhero!
+During the past year, Microsoft has made significant contributions to the Open Source community.
+We have open sourced tools such as Visual Studio Code, PowerShell Core, .NET Core, and even added support for Bash on Windows 10.
+We also contribute upstream to projects like Kubernetes, Helm, Draft, CNAB,Duffle, Porter and more!
+In this session, I will teach you how you can leverage these Open Source tools in your dev and production environments, thereby enabling you to implement DevOps best practices and streamline your value delivery.

 Microservices can be hard; understanding container best practices can be hard as those practices are still being discovered.
-This session aids in minimizing the learning curve with container orchestration, specifically, Kubernetes by bringing DevOps best practices into the mix.
-I show you how using container tooling specifically built for simplifying the process can provide better orchestration for cloud services, abstraction and encapsulation for your microservices deployments, and visibility into what runs where and why.
+This session helps you minimize the learning curve with container orchestration, specifically Kubernetes, by bringing DevOps best practices into the mix.
+This is not another Hello World session with quick tips.
+Instead, you can expect a deep dive into how you can truly go from zero to DevOps superhero by simply selecting container tooling specifically built for simplifying the process.
+In doing so, you will also learn how these tools can provide better orchestration for cloud services, abstraction and encapsulation for your microservices deployments and visibility into what runs where and why.
 You will not only walk away with a deeper understanding of this area, but also some hands-on material to help you get started.